raspberrypilearning/getting-started-with-raspberry-pi-lesson/Lesson-1/lesson-plan-1.md

 3. Distribute equipment to students and ask them to set up their own Raspberry Pis.
 Distribute the power supplies last, checking that students have connected their cables and SD cards correctly before they are powered up.

-4. Ask students to log into their Pis for the first time using the following login information:
+4. Ask students to log in to their Pis for the first time using the following login information:

 	```
 	Login: pi